 January 22, 2016

-Loving God for all He has done for me, for my loved ones, I want to go further and further to the deepest of Benedictine spiritual life.
-I wish for a hermit life to be fully with Him everyday without disturbed by the world around me.
+Loving God for all He has done for me, for my loved ones, I want to go further and further to the deepest of Benedictine’s spiritual life.
+I wish for a hermit life to be full of Him every day without disturbed by the world around me.
 The idea has been in my thought since I found Him in my religious call years ago but I am still looking forward to His Will for me.
-At this point of life, I realize that I cannot do anything successfully, peacefully if I just follow my will.
+At this point in life, I realize that I cannot do anything successfully, peacefully if I just follow my will.
 I can put all my energy in the work but my strength is too limited to endure the trial of a special gift, so I rely on Him.
 If He wants me to do it He will give me insight and courage and opportunity.
 I am at peace and happy with Him for now at where I am.
 Sometimes, my sins hinder Him to work further for me.
 I don’t know until when I can be without sin!
-But then, the inner contradiction also happens in me: If I am too devout, I am afraid He will call me to something else making me break the peaceful shelter in which I am hiding myself!
+But then, the inner contradiction also happens in me: If I am too devout, I am afraid He will call me to something else making me break the peaceful shelter in which I am hiding!
 Isn’t it a false peace?

 The bell ring, that’s enough for today.

 May 18, 2016